Free Website Content - Steps to Creating RSS Feeds

 available that make feed creation easy.
 I would encourage

 anyone creating a feed to use one.
-Though not overly complicated,
+Though not overly

-a wizard and contact-sensitive help, simplifying the process
+contact-sensitive help, simplifying the process of creating

-generally will produce an RSS feed in just a few minutes.
+will produce an RSS feed in just a few minutes.

-Publishers control what information is syndicated
+Publishers control what information is

-as to whether to include teaser copy or full articles.
-Consider
+publisher's decision as to whether to include teaser

-what you are trying to accomplish and who your target audience
+to accomplish and who your target audience is when building

-is when building the feed.
+the feed.

 Software to Build a Feed - http://www.feedforall.com